Frequently Asked Questions

 B.14 I am on the reserve list.
 What does it mean?

-All unselected applications are placed on a reserve list, organised per nationality and in accordance to their replies to the quiz and the subsidiary question.
-When a selected applicant withdraws their application or if the value of the tickets awarded is lower than the available budget, the European Commission may award tickets to applicants placed on the reserve list up to the complete use of the available budget.
+All unselected applicants are placed on a reserve list, organised per nationality and in accordance to their replies to the quiz and the subsidiary question.
+When a selected applicant withdraws their application or if the value of the travel passes awarded is lower than the available budget, the European Commission may award travel passes to applicants placed on the reserve list up to the complete use of the available budget.
 Inclusion on the reserve list does not create any entitlement vis-à-vis the European Commission and does not guarantee to be selected at a later stage.